 - Continue focusing on growing deep roots.
 Instead of spending time consuming content or media that doesn’t add value to your life, opt for books, lectures, continuing education, and other resources that help grow your character, purpose in life, identity, convictions, and core values.
 Plan what you’ll study and schedule a time to develop these aspects of your life.

 How to Find Yourself: Experiment and Take Notes

 “Don’t spend all your time trying to FIND yourself.
 Spend your time CREATING yourself into a person that you’ll be proud of.”Sonya Parker

 The process of finding yourself is usually associated with an arduous journey laden with emotional pain.
 However, that doesn’t have to be true for you.
 In fact, self-discovery can be a lot of fun.

 Think of it as an adventure where you get to experiment to see what path you’re supposed to be on in life.
 While you might go down some winding roads, practice self-awareness to understand what you like about each venture and what to avoid in the future.

-For example, keep a journal every day and write down what you’re grateful for every morning and night.
+For example, keep a journal every day and explore what you’re grateful for every morning and night.
 This might include hobbies, work, and charitable causes you’re involved in.
 You can also make a note of any less than favorable tasks, responsibilities, and influences.
 Once you do this, strategize on staying away from these particular things and increasing involvement in what you enjoy.
 As a result, you’ll craft a life you love living.